 11. Last but not least . . .

 Never leave home without travel insurance.
 Unfortunately, s**t happens and if it happens while traveling you will want to be covered.
-Check our post about different types of Travel Insurance for Paris or Europe to get the full picture.
+Check out our favorite travel insurance for Paris and France to get the full picture.